LLM Task Interference: An Initial Study on the Impact of Task-Switch in Conversational History

 \section{Related Work}

 Large Language Models (LLMs) are becoming a crucial building block of conversation-based virtual assistants~\cite{openai2023gpt, touvron2023llama, jiang2023mistral, anil2023palm}.
 Leveraging in-context or few-shot examples, LLMs have demonstrated remarkable capabilities for downstream tasks ~\cite{brown2020language}.
 In contrast to the resource-intensive fine-tuning process~\cite{gao2020making}, in-context learning eliminates the need for parameter updates, while achieving state-of-the-art performance~\cite{rae2021scaling, smith2022using, thoppilan2022lamda, von2023transformers, chan2022transformers, akyurek2022learning, hahn2023theory}.
 However, despite its advantages, in-context learning tends to suffer from sensitivity to prompts, input distribution, and formats, which can potentially impact the model's performance~\cite{liu2021makes, zhao2021calibrate, lu2021fantastically, min2022rethinking, liu2023towards, chang2023data}. ~\citet{chang2023data} observe that the in-context examples implicitly bias the model.
-In our work, we aim to study the bias that arises due to chat history (in-context examples) when a user switches the task.
+In our work, we aim to study the bias that may arise due to chat history (in-context examples) when a user switches the task.
 Furthermore, recent works~\cite{liu2023prompt, greshake2023not} have looked at the vulnerability of LLM to prompt injections and adversarial attacks.
 Unlike prompt injection, where a malicious prompt may be added to the conversation of LLM, our setting, is concerned with non-malicious task-switches.
-While a few recent works have investigated the reliance on shortcuts in conversation history~\cite{tang2023large, si2022spurious, weston2023system}, our work aims to evaluate prompt history sensitivity for a new task.
+While a few recent works have investigated the reliance on shortcuts in conversation history~\cite{tang2023large, si2022spurious, weston2023system}, our work aims to evaluate the influence of the conversation on a new task.
 Our work is also differentiated from the study topic change in Task-oriented Dialogue systems~\cite{xie2021tiage, xu2021topic, yang2022take} as we consider a stronger shift of task-switch from open dialogue LLMs.